 Louie Bellson, jazz drummer, composer, arranger, and bandleader credited with pioneering the use of two bass drums, was born Luigi Paulino Alfredo in Rock Falls, IL in 1924.

 Bill Haley, 1950s rockabilly pioneer, was born William John Clifton Haley in Highland Park, MI in 1925.

-Gene Chandle, R&B singer, songwriter, talent scout, music producer, and record label executive best known for his #1 hit, “Duke of Earl,” was born Eugene Drake Dixon in Chicago, IL in 1937.
+Gene Chandler, R&B singer, songwriter, talent scout, music producer, and record label executive, who was a member of doo wop group The Dukays and is best known for his 1962 hit “Duke of Earl,” was born Eugene Drake Dixon in Chicago, IL in 1937.

 Nanci Griffith, singer, guitarist, and songwriter, was born in Seguin, TX in 1953.